robotix/2020.robotix.in/robosoccer.markdown

 - The bot can be wired or wireless
 - The controlling wires should be bound into a single strip and long enough (preferably erected upto a certain height so that it does not entangle with the opponent's wires or robot
 - The wires must remain slack throughout the event.
-- The potential difference between any two points should not exceed 20V.
-- The total weight of bot should not exceed 5 kgs.
+- The total weight of bot should not exceed 2 kgs.
 The weight of the bot includes the remote control, batteries etc.

 ###Tutorials